Bassin de Cap-Ferret - excellent September weather for people and grapes! Sunday, the 21st September 2014

 Seguin

-Seguin's owner, Dennis Darriet told me that Merlot grapes looked wonderful but they still waited with harvest at Seguin as grapes haven't approached the full phenolic ripeness.
-It was expected that the harvest of Merlot would start next Monday (29th September).
-He sets his standards high and believe his wine is as great as wine from many classified growths.
+Seguin's owner, Dennis Darriet, told me that Merlot grapes looked terrific, but they still waited with harvest at Seguin as grapes have yet to approach the full phenolic ripeness.
+The harvest of Merlot was expected to start the following Monday (29th September).
+He sets his standards high and believes his wine is as great as that of many classified growths.

 I tasted 5 vintages of Seguin and two of Seguin's "crème de tete", Confidence(s) du Chateau Seguin.

-2012 was elegant, fruity, with tasty cherries, well-balanced, round and soft.
-This vintage shows a lighter style of Seguin.
+2012 was elegant, fruity, tasty, well-balanced, round, and with soft cherries.
+This vintage showed a lighter style of Seguin.
 91p.

-2011 offered splendid nose of ripe cherries, very good depth and intensity.
-Silky on the palate with strong structure, fine length and smooth aftertaste.
+2011 offered a splendid nose of ripe cherries and very good depth and intensity on the palate.
+Silky on the palate with strong structure, fine length, and smooth aftertaste.
 Splendid effort for the vintage.
 92p.

-2010 (50% Cabernet Sauvignon + 50% Merlot) left me a bit puzzled.
-Like in March 2014, this wine has shed its "baby fat" away and became quite tannic and closed.
-Underneath, it has a lot to offer but doors are closed.
+2010 (50% Cabernet Sauvignon + 50% Merlot) puzzled me.
+Like in March 2014, this wine shed its "baby fat" away and became quite tannic and closed.
+Underneath, it has a lot to offer, but doors are closed.
 Unquestionably, this wine has great potential, but we have to wait with patience.
 95+p?

 2009 was another story than 2010.
 Open arms!
-Very ripe grapes, lot of sweetness, great complexity and depth.
-Really attractive wine.
+Very ripe grapes, a lot of sweetness, great complexity, and depth.
+Lovely wine.
 94p.

-2008 showed not as flamboyant as 2009, but there was nothing to complain about.
-This wine was very mineral, multifaceted, well constructed and structured, big on the palate and with a sophisticated touch.
+2008 was less striking than 2009, but there was nothing to complain about.
+This wine was very mineral, multifaceted, well constructed and structured, big on the palate, and with a sophisticated touch.
 Splendid effort for the vintage.

 Confidence(s) du Chateau Seguin:

-2009 - this luxury cuvee which is made from old vines, was of course more concentrated, deeper and had longer finish than normal cuvee.
+2009 - this luxury cuvee made from old vines was more concentrated, deeper, and had a longer finish than normal cuvee.
 Very impressive and stunning wine.
 95p.

-2006 - dusty flavours, a bit earthy, ripe grapes, nice intensity and length, lacking maybe precision.
+2006 - dusty flavors, a bit earthy, ripe grapes, nice intensity and length, lacking precision.
 91p.

 GRAVES